nickfargo/state/README.md

 <a name="concepts--transitions--expressions" href="#concepts--transitions--expressions" />
 #### Transition expressions

-A state expression may include any number of **transition expressions**, which define some **action** to be performed, either synchronously or asynchronously, along with selectors for the `origin` and `target` states to which the transition should apply, and guards to determine the appropriate transition to employ.
+A state expression may include any number of **transition expressions**, which define some **action** to be performed, either synchronously or asynchronously, along with selectors for the `origin`/`source` and `target` states to which the transition should apply, and guards to determine the appropriate transition to employ.

 Before an object undergoes a state change, it examines the transition expressions available for the given origin and target, and selects one to be enacted.
 To test each expression, its `origin` state is validated against its `admit` transition guards, and its `target` state is validated against its `release` transition guards.
 The object then instantiates a `Transition` based on the first valid transition expression it encounters, or, if no transition expression is available, a generic actionless `Transition`.